rjhancock/solaris-vii-games/rules.markdown

 A stable may choose to sell a BattleMech at any point in a season but must always have at least one ‘mech on its roster.
 A stable cannot exist without a BattleMech.

-The process for selling a battlemech is as follows:
+The process for selling a BattleMech is as follows:

 1. Make the ‘Mech’s details available to all other players in the tournament, including any details of damage levels.
 2. Other stable masters have a 1-week period in which to place bids for the ‘mech to purchase it if they wish.
-3. If no other stable master chooses to purchase the ‘Mech by the end of the week, the ‘mech is sold on the open market for 60% of the price listed in MekHQ.
+3. If no other stable master chooses to purchase the ‘Mech by the end of the week, the ‘Mech is sold on the open market for 60% of the price listed in MekHQ.

 ### New Pilots